Tigr (military vehicle): Anti-aircraft vehicles

 The Gibka-S is an anti-aircraft Tigr variant carrying four Igla-S or 9K333 Verba MANPADS tubes on a retractable launching station.
 By January 2017, the system was being prepared for preliminary trials.
 State tests were completed in December 2019.
 Its export version is ready for serial production as of late 2021.
 Deliveries to the Russian Army started in 2022.
+It is currently in production.

 Armored ambulance

 BNK has developed an armored ambulance version of the Tigr.

 Right-hand drive variant

 There are Tigrs made that can be configured for right-hand drive countries.

 Special Combat Reconnaissance Vehicle

 A recon vehicle equipped with optical, thermal imaging, radar, acoustic and seismic reconnaissance equipment.

+Psychological Operations Vehicle

+Psychological Operations (PsyOps) vehicle with audio and video broadcasting equipment.

+Remote-Controlled Vehicle

+VPK announced a remote-controlled version of the Tigr in August 2016.

+VPK-233115 Tigr-M SPN

+The Military-Industrial Company (Voyenno-Promishlennaya Kompaniya, VPK) from Russia has upgraded its Tigr (Tiger) 4x4 light utility vehicle (LUV) called ASN-233115 Tigr-M SpN, (SpN for Spetsialnogo Naznacheniya, (SPETSNAZ)).

 Belarusian variants

 Lis-PM

-The MZKT–233036 Lis-PM is a Belarusian-made version of the Tigr produced by the Minsk Wheel Tractor Plant (MZKT Volat).
+The MZKT–233036 Lis-PM is a Belarusian-made version of the Tigr produced by the Minsk Wheel Tractor Plant (MZKT Volat) in cooperation with its Russian counterparts.

 The Lis-PM has a weight of up to 7.5 t and transports eight soldiers.
 The vehicle is armed with an NSVT Utyos 12.7 mm heavy machinegun (HMG).